Sustained Quantum Coherence and Entanglement in the Avian Compass: Abstract

 \section{Abstract}

-Tremendous efforts are underway to build technologies that harness the deep quantum phenomena of superposition and entanglement.
-These properties have proven fragile, often decaying rapidly unless cryogenic temperatures are used.
-Could life have evolved to exploit such phenomena~\cite{Davies}?
-Certain migratory birds have the ability to sense very subtle variations in the Earth's magnetic field~\cite{magnetoreview}.
-Here we use recent experimental observations~\cite{resonance2} together with the well developed `radical pair' model of the avian compass~\cite{Ritz}, and employ a master equation with various decoherence operators in order to examine the system's vulnerability to environmental noise.
-Remarkably, the room temperature noise tolerance in this natural system appears greater than that of the best man-made molecular radical~\cite{natcsixty} or solid state singlet/triplet devices~\cite{petta}.
-We find that entanglement, though probably not an essential feature of this process, appears to persist to tens of microseconds, or more.
+In artificial systems, quantum superposition and entanglement typically decay rapidly unless cryogenic temperatures are used.
+Could life have evolved to exploit such delicate phenomena?
+Certain migratory birds have the ability to sense very subtle variations in the Earth's magnetic field.
+Here we apply quantum information theory and the widely accepted `radical pair' model to analyse recent experimental observations of the avian compass.
+We find that superposition and entanglement are sustained in this living system for at least tens of microseconds, exceeding the durations achieved in the best comparable man-made molecular systems.
+This conclusion is starkly at variance with the view that life is too `warm and wet' for such quantum phenomena to endure.

 Recently several authors have raised the intriguing possibility that living systems may use non-trivial quantum effects to optimise some tasks.
-Studies range from the role of quantum physics in photosynthesis~\cite{Photosynthesis1,Seth1,Plenio,Fleming} and in natural selection itself~\cite{Seth2}, through to the observation that `warm and wet' living systems can embody entanglement given a suitable cyclic driving~\cite{Briegel3}.
-In this letter, we examine a particularly important form of natural information processing known as magnetoreception -- the ability to sense characteristics of the surrounding magnetic field.
-There are a several mechanisms by which this sense may operate~\cite{magnetoreview}.
-In certain species (including some birds~\cite{Ritz}, fruit flies~\cite{Gegear,YAH-F} and even plants~\cite{plants}), the evidence supports a Radical Pair (RP) mechanism, which relies on the quantum evolution of a spatially-separated interacting pair of electron spins.
-This is supported by results from the field of spin chemistry~\cite{Timmel, Timmel2, Kimi1, Chris2, Chris3} and recent experiments which were able to demonstrate a chemical compass~\cite{ChemCompass}.
+Studies range from the role of quantum physics in photosynthesis~\cite{engel07,mohseni08,plenio08,sarovar09} and in natural selection itself~\cite{lloyd09}, through to the observation that `warm and wet' living systems can embody entanglement given a suitable cyclic driving~\cite{cai08}.
+In this Letter, we examine quantum phenomena in the process of magnetoreception -- the ability to sense characteristics of the surrounding magnetic field.